 All freshman entering any of the department majors are listed as having pre-professional status.
-During spring semester of the sophomore year (for dietetics pre-professional) students who wish to move into the professional program must complete and submit an application.
+During spring semester of the freshman year (for health education and physical education pre-professional) students who desire to move into the professional program must complete and submit an application.
 Pre-professional students may not enroll in HNES restricted courses.

 Students selected into the professional programs are listed as having professional status and are eligible to enroll in previously restricted courses.